The Mission

 THE MISSION

-You might have read my initial thoughts in my Atlanta Journal-Constitution opinion editorial, but I was truly unable to imagine the enormity of the need until I found myself walking through the wreckage of centuries-old communities, leveled to rubble from the war.
+Our mission is to help the incredible people of Ukraine.
+Witnessing the cost of war from the frontlines – in both treasure and lives – I am forever changed.
+I was truly unable to imagine the enormity of the need until I found myself walking through the wreckage of centuries-old communities, leveled to rubble from the war.
 The pain on the faces of the dispossessed, the desperate cries of children calling out for the return of a parent who will never find their way home – those are the memories I will never escape.
-And perhaps I shouldn’t.

 In a world captivated by 60-second TikToks and Breaking News banners, we too often distract ourselves with the noise of the day rather than the cause of the century.
+My friend and fellow Rotarian, Chris Brand of Friends of Disabled Adults and Children, recruited me into this effort and now I would like to recruit you.
+The need for additional support is ongoing and as urgent as ever.

 Will you join the fight?